 Much like self-access showings, resident leads can literally view your properties while you sleep.
-Better yet, they can do it from their couch through 360 degree, immersive photography—think the Google Maps’ street view feature.
+Better yet, they can do it from their couch through 360-degree, immersive photography—think of Google Maps’ street-view feature.
 But with the investment in equipment and new technology, are these self-guided virtual tours worth it?
 We’ve weighed the options below.

-Example Matterport tour video courtesy of Matterport (click to play)
+An example of a video tour, courtesy of Matterport (click to play)

 Benefits of Virtual Tours